mweimerskirch/wordpress-qtranslate-support-for-gravityforms/readme.txt

 After it is installed, you can use the qTranslate quicktags (see http://www.qianqin.de/qtranslate/forum/viewtopic.php?f=3&t=3&p=15#p15) for your field names, confirmation messages, etc.

 e.g. if you use "[:en]Your name[:de]Ihr Name[:lb]Ären Numm" as a label, qTranslate - with the help of this plugin - will automatically choose the correct language (in this example either English, German or Luxembourgish) when displaying the form.

+To report a bug or contribute to the plugin, please create an issue at the project page on GitHub: https://github.com/mweimerskirch/wordpress-qtranslate-support-for-gravityforms

+I won't answer to requests in the support forum.